Popular Green Teas from China

 Lu’an Melon Seed (Pian Tea)

-• Lu’an Melon Seed is unique because it’s made from single fresh tea leaves without the head and end of the leaves.
+Lu’an Melon Seed tea stands out because it uses single fresh tea leaves without the head and end of the leaves.
+The leaves are straight and smooth, resembling melon seeds.
+After brewing, it offers a persistent flavor and a clear, bright appearance.

 Yellow Mountain Maofeng